 The Importance of a PE Teacher

-According to data from the Centers for Disease Control and Prevention, the percentage of U.S. children and adolescents affected by obesity has more than tripled since the 1970s.
-Data from 2015-2016 show that nearly 1 in 5 school-age children and young people (6 to 19 years) in the United States has obesity.
+According to the Centers for Disease Control and Prevention, obesity rates for U.S. children and adolescents have more than tripled since the 1970s.
+Data from 2017–2018 show that nearly 1 in 5 school-age children and young people (2 to 19 years old) in the United States has obesity.

 The organization identifies the following main causes of childhood obesity:

 - Metabolism—how your body changes food and oxygen into energy it can use.

 - Eating and physical activity behaviors

 The CDC also recommends that schools develop a policy that students get 60 minutes of physical activity daily, but the “death of recess” is happening all over the country with recess time being eroded by the demand for time to prep for standardized tests.

 So, with recess disappearing, PE class may be the only consistent opportunity that students have for regular rigorous activity.
 In class you can help them offset the hours spent on computers and phones and teach them the benefits of teamwork and sportsmanship.

 Most PE programs are about more than fitness and sports.
 Nutrition, sex education, and even mindfulness are other subjects covered in gym class.

 Physical activity has proven to reduce stress.
 As students are increasingly pushed to perform on standardized tests and are given copious amounts of homework, the outlet provided in gym class could be a welcome chance to unwind a bit.

 Would you like to make a career shift into education?Learn More